ayslan-gamedev/ConventionalCommits/README.md

 You will be presented with a series of interactive questions.
 Fill in the requested information, such as the commit type, a concise description, and optionally a more detailed body.
-After answering the questions, the commit will be automatically generated with the proper formatting, including emojis and the Conventional Commits format.
+After answering the questions, the commit will be automatically generated with the proper formatting, including emojis and the Conventional Commits format. you can read the commit instructions at https://github.com/Holivane/padroes-de-commit

 ## 🙏 Acknowledgments